On finite quotients of surface braid groups having order at most $127$: Diagonal double Kodaira structures in groups of order at most

-Recalling the correspondence between diagonal double Kodaira structures and admissible braid quotients established in Proposition \ref{prop:ddks-equivalent}, we may now summarize the outcome of our investigation in the following \begin{theorem} Let $G$ be an admissible braid quotient of type $(b, \, n)$.
+Recalling the one-to-one correspondence between diagonal double Kodaira structures and admissible braid quotients, we may now summarize the outcome of our investigation in the following \begin{theorem} Let $G$ be an admissible braid quotient of type $(b, \, n)$.
 If $|G| \leq 127$, then necessarily $(b, \, n)=(2, \, 2)$, and all the occurrences are listed in Table $\ref{tab:admissible_127}$ below.

 \end{theorem}

 \begin{corollary} If $b \ge 3$, then every admissible quotient of $\mathsf{P}_2(\Sigma_b)$ has order at least $128$. \end{corollary}

 This bound is sharp: in fact, the two extra-special groups of order $128$ occur as admissible quotients of $\mathsf{P}_2(\Sigma_3)$, see Section \ref{sec:problems}.